-Goal P-SE 6.
-Child expresses a broad range of emotions and recognizes these emotions in self and others.

-Goal P-SE 7.
-Child expresses care and concern toward others.
+- P-SE 6.
+Child expresses a broad range of emotions and recognizes these emotions in self and others. - P-SE 7.
+Child expresses care and concern toward others. - P-SE 8.

-Goal P-SE 8.
 Child manages emotions with increasing independence.

-Initiative Attachment/Relationships Self-Regulation Children gain comfort when the adults that surround them provide them with a safe place to explore and express a variety of emotions.
+INITIATIVE: Children gain comfort when the adults that surround them provide them with a safe place to explore and express a variety of emotions.
 When young children learn to label how they feel, they can communicate more clearly and get their emotional needs met.

-Learning to recognize and name feelings and emotions helps children develop trust and learn to play well with others.
+ATTACHMENT/RELATIONSHIPS: Learning to recognize and name feelings and emotions helps children develop trust and learn to play well with others.
 Skills related to empathy also begin to develop as children (at the most basic level) can begin to think about how another person is feeling.

-After developing the ability to express and identify their emotions, children are then able to begin recognizing these feelings in others, making them more successful in peer situations as they begin to develop empathy and conflict management skills.
+SELF-REGULATION: After developing the ability to express and identify their emotions, children are then able to begin recognizing these feelings in others, making them more successful in peer situations as they begin to develop empathy and conflict management skills.

-Consider the following examples taken from the DECA-P2: Calm himself/herself down; handle frustration well
+Consider the following example from the DECA Preschool: Calm himself/herself down; handle frustration well.